SeanKilleen/seankilleen.github.io/_posts/2020-02-16-how-to-set-up-a-new-windows-laptop-quickly-with-some-prep-and-tooling-beforehand.md

 * I opened the new laptop and set up Windows.
 During the course of that setup, I was asked for my Microsoft login, which then also set up my OneDrive account to sync to the new machine.
 All my files (desktop, docs, etc.) were available to me as soon as I started up.
 * I installed Chocolatey, like I normally do with any machine.
-* I opened my one-drive folder, found the `packages.config` for my old laptop exported by the chocolatey package list backup tool.
+* I opened my one-drive folder, found the `packages.config` for my old laptop exported by the Chocolatey package list backup tool.
 * I copied and edited the packages config file (removed some old tools I no longer used, etc.)
-* I used chocolatey to install GitHub Desktop and Google Chrome since I knew I'd want to use them in the meantime.
+* I used Chocolatey to install GitHub Desktop and Google Chrome since I knew I'd want to use them in the meantime.
 * I ran `choco install packages.config -y` and waited for everything to install.
 * While I was waiting for those to install, I used GitHub Desktop to pull down the repositories that I knew I wanted to work with.
 I also opened Chrome and signed in to sync things up.